What is individual health insurance?

-- Insurance providers can offer discounts for healthy lifestyles – if you go to the gym and eat your five a day, the good news is that you might be able to get a cheaper policy.
+- Insurance providers can offer discounts for healthy lifestyles – stay fit and live well, and the good news is that you might be able to get a cheaper policy.

 - Health cash plans are often a cheaper option – a health cash plan gives you some money towards your routine healthcare costs.
 The plans pay you a cash sum when you visit a medical professional, like your optician or dentist.
-Just check the T&Cs to confirm when you will receive the payment.
+Just check the small print to confirm when you’ll receive the payment.

 What else do I need to know before I buy individual health insurance?

-- You can only use certain hospitals – when you buy a policy, you will typically choose a list of hospitals and treatment centres where you’ll be eligible for treatment.
-The broader the selection, the higher your premium will be
+- You can only use certain hospitals – when you buy a policy, you’ll typically choose a list of hospitals and treatment centres where you’ll be eligible for treatment.
+The broader the selection, the higher your premium will be.

 Compare individual health insurance quotes